nrfconnect/sdk-nrf/doc/nrf/ug_thingy91.rst

 * Using USB (MCUboot)
 * Using an external debug probe such as nRF9160 DK or any J-Link device supporting ARM Cortex-M33

-See `Programming the Thingy:91 modem`_ for the detailed steps to update the modem firmware.
+See `Programming application and modem firmware on Thingy:91`_ for the detailed steps to update the modem firmware.

 .. _building_pgming: